auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 > I argue that data becomes temporarily interesting by itself to some self-improving, but computationally limited, subjective observer once he learns to predict or compress the data in a better way, thus making it subjectively simpler and more beautiful.
 Curiosity is the desire to create or discover more non-random, non-arbitrary, regular data that is novel and surprising not in the traditional sense of Boltzmann and Shannon but in the sense that it allows for compression progress because its regularity was not yet known.
 This drive maximizes interestingness, the first derivative of subjective beauty or compressibility, that is, the steepness of the learning curve.
 It motivates exploring infants, pure mathematicians, composers, artists, dancers, comedians, yourself, and (since 1990) artificial systems.

 A simple example of compression is:
 “For example, if you receive a data package which contains "AAAAABBBB", you could compress that into "5A4B", which has the same meaning but takes up less space.
 This type of compression is called "run-length encoding", because you define how long the "run" of a character is.
-In the above example, there are two runs: a run of 5 A's, and another of 4 B's,” [Data Compression](https://simple.wikipedia.org/wiki/Data_compression).
+In the above example, there are two runs: a run of 5 A's, and another of 4 B's,” [Data Compression - Wikipedia](https://simple.wikipedia.org/wiki/Data_compression).

 In the human case, our data stream is not a sequence of letters but the whole of our experience, our thoughts, feelings, and sensations.
 Our encoding, decoding, and compression scheme is still not fully known.
 However, the algorithmic framework is given in section 1.2 as follows (with citations removed):